johncarney/python-play/README.md

 # python-play

-A place for random snippets of python while I learn the language
+A place for random snippets of python while I learn the language.